A collaboration with Dr. Natalie Gosnell, Professor of Astrophysiciscs at Colorado College

 ‘The universe is a place of many stories.
 To you, a library; to me, a galaxy...What came to pass, it happened in barely half a million years.
 For you, for your lifetime, that might be five minutes, or ten.
 What came to pass, in that bare collection of instants, changed the character of my life forever.’

-Participants in The Gift gather in an open space.
-They are offered an illustrated book (with surprises hidden throughout), while story, instruction, and original music are delivered wirelessly through audio headsets.
-Intended for participants ages 12 and up, The Gift offers a new way of experiencing science that transforms complex, cutting-edge research into a playful and accessible encounter with the wonder of astrophysics.
+The Gift is a relaxed performance, intended to meet a variety of access needs through techniques like multi-sensory storytelling, opt-in-and-out immersion, and participant-chosen pacing.
+Intended for participants ages 12 and up, The Gift offers a new way of experiencing science that transforms complex, cutting-edge research into a playful, feminist, and accessible encounter with the wonder of astrophysics.

-The work is currently in development with support from Innovation at Colorado College and the Public Theater in New York City.
+The work is currently in development with support from Innovation at Colorado College, the Public Theater in New York City, Brooklyn College, and the Tow Foundation.
+Additional notes on my collaboration with Dr. Natalie Gosnell are at our shared site, Abundant Space Collaborative.